Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Messaging/MessageMediator.md

 [IMessageMediator](/Catel.Core\Catel\Messaging\IMessageMediator.md)

-This class creates a simple Mediator which loosely connects different objects together.

-    The message handlers are organized using string-based message keys and are held in a WeakReference collection.
+This class creates a simple Mediator which loosely connects different objects together.The message handlers are organized using string-based message keys and are held in a WeakReference collection.

 ## Fields

-### _instance

-The static instance of the message mediator.

-### _lockObject

-### _registeredHandlers

-The currently registered handlers.
-The key is the type of the message, then the value is a list of
-    interested listeners.

-### Log

-The log.

 ## Properties